 Bodorwel is available for weekly lets, 1500hrs Friday to 1000hrs the following Friday.

-Bodorwel offers two double rooms, both with a good view, and a travel cot.
+Bodorwel offers two double rooms, both with a good view, and a travel cot (although you will need to bring cot bedding).
 Heating is via night storage heaters and a wood burning stove in the lounge.
 Electricity and wood (Oct-May) are provided.
-The lounge seats 5, it includes a TV/DVD player and ipod charging hifi.
+The lounge seats 5, it includes a TV, DVD player and ipod charging hifi.
 The kitchen-diner has all that you might require for 5 people.

 Penrhyndeudreath High St (5 min walk) has a Spar, 2 pubs, chip shop, chinese takeaway, indian restaurant/takeaway, butcher, deli, newsagent, electrical and hardware shops.
 The Festiniog Railway's Penrhyn Station is just 100 meters away, half a mile away is the Cambrian Coast mainline to Pwllheli and Shrewsbury and beyond.

 Portmeirion village is only a 5 minute drive away.
 Made famous by the cult 60's TV programme 'The Prisioner', you can walk around the village and the extensive grounds.

 A 5 minute drive away is the historic harbour town of Porthmadog.
 It has all the facilities of a large town but the feel of a smaller one.
 The location of the terminus of both the Festiniog and Welsh Highland Railways, Porthmadog can also be the starting point for several locals walks; the cob and harbour; Moel y Gest; Borth y Gest and Criccieth.

 Snowdonia is a great place to spend time walking and sightseeing.
 The villages of Beddgelert, Betws y Coed and Llanberis are all nestled in the mountains.
 Borth y Gest, Black Rock Sands and Criccieth beaches are a short drive.